Basso42/acemoglu-atlantic-traders-2005/README.md

 ## Overview

-This project aims to reproduce the tables and figures from the paper in python.
+This project aims to reproduce the tables and figures from the paper with python.

 ## Repository Structure